- School and Program Orientation

 - Environmental Health, Safety, and Infection Control

-This course will provide students with knowledge of the practices for infection control in dentistry.
-This course will cover terminology as it relates to the study of disease transmission and infection control and safety, chain of infection, methods of prevention and control of transmission of microorganisms, principles and techniques of disinfection and sterilization and processing of dental instruments, safety and workplace management of hazardous wastes.
-Emphasis on how to adapt federal, provincial and CDI clinic infection control and safety guidelines and recommendations will also be discussed.
-The course will also provide didactic background as pre-requisite knowledge for Dental Radiography building on the principles of infection control and safety.
+This module will provide students with knowledge of the practices for infection control in health care settings.
+This course will cover terminology as it relates to the study of disease transmission and infection control and safety, chain of infection, methods of prevention and control of transmission of microorganisms, principles and techniques of disinfection and sterilization and processing of patient care procedure instruments, safety and workplace management of hazardous wastes.
+Emphasis on how to adapt federal and provincial infection control and safety guidelines and recommendations will also be discussed.
+The course will also provide didactic background as pre-requisite knowledge the succeeding clinical application courses.
 In the office setting, students learn about a selection of disinfectants and sterilizers to understand the importance of infection control in clinical practice and communication with the client.
-Exercises and training in the Workplace Hazardous Materials Information System (WHMIS) is presented in this course, a certification test.

 - Dental Radiography Theory